 Buying A Domain Name

-I buy my domain names at GoDaddy and I have always been very happy with them.
-Their customer service is there 24 hours a day, and whenever I have had issues or questions that I needed their help to resolve, they were extremely helpful and kept checking in via email to let me know how it was going.
+I have bought several domain names at GoDaddy and I have always been very happy with them.
+Their customer service is there 24 hours a day, and whenever I have had issues or questions that I needed their help to resolve, they were extremely helpful.

 Getting A Web Hosting Service

 I use BigScoots which was recommended to me by a web developer, and I have been very happy with them.
 They use cPanel, are super nice, and their support is fantastic and very quick.
-They have helped me out on several occasions, with situations like when I accidentally crashed an entire blog by changing a piece of code I should have left alone.
-They had it back up again in a matter of minutes.
-They are also really affordable – their 55CC plan starts at $3.55/month.
+They are also very affordable – their 55CC plan starts at $3.55/month.